Jobs

 KEY RESPONSIBILITIES

-• Participate in supervising team work, including training, performance management, and coaching staff on customer expectations and technical aspects of the space.
+• Participate in supervising teamwork, including training, performance management, and coaching staff on customer expectations and technical aspects of the space.

 • Coordinate the requirements of the on-campus delivery and catering program.

-• Liaise with employees and customers to ensure all event logistics are met; troubleshoot as required to meet changing needs.
+• Communicate with employees and clients to ensure all logistical event requirements are met.

 • Review and update all processes, procedures, and guidelines related to the operations area on an ongoing basis.